pamlane/streamsx.documentation/docs/beamrunner/objstor.md

 Before you run the Apache Beam 2.4 `FileStreamSample` sample application, you must configure and run the following services on IBM Cloud®:

 - Streaming Analytics.
-For more information, see [Creating a Streaming Analytics service on IBM Cloud](../../../beamrunner-2b-sas/#creating-a-streaming-analytics-service-on-bluemix).
+For more information, see [Creating a Streaming Analytics service on IBM Cloud](../beamrunner-2b-sas/#creating-a-streaming-analytics-service-on-ibm-cloud).
 - Cloud Object Storage.
    - Create the service if you don't already have one.
 For more information, see [Creating an IBM Cloud Object Storage service](../io/#creating-an-ibm-cloud-object-storage-service).
    - Set up credentials for the service. **Remember**: Make sure the environment variables are configured.
-For more information, see [Set up credentials for the service](../io/#setting-up-credentials-for-the-service).
+For more information, see [Set up credentials for the Object Storage  service](../io/#setting-up-credentials-for-the-object-storage-service).

 **Important**: If you want to compile your application on IBM Cloud, you must unset the `STREAMS_INSTALL` variable before you submit the application to the Streaming Analytics service.